 Additionally, the Samurai saga develops, in its later stages, a rather compelling and constant throughline, creating a sharp contrast between the series latter half and its highly-episodic former.
 The various narrative threads developed throughout result in a half dozen, massive, big-baddy standoffs in the final five episodes or so that put all previous battles in the Samurai seasons to shame!
 And on a side note, an interesting storyline also develops in this season in which the Samurai Rangers’ spin swords are made obsolete by Nighlok blasters, forcing the Rangers to resort to occasional laser blaster battles with the Nighloks where they had always preferred melee weaponry before.
 This nicely mirrors the historic rendering of the samurai obsolete when firearm came on the scene in Japan, although to a far less dramatic extent here.

 Special features on this collection are limited to those previously featured on Lionsgate Samurai releases.
 These include the “Train Like a Ranger” fitness videos, the bizarre “Swarm Flash Mob” video promoting some Power Rangers video game at a convention, and the “Everyday Fun” music video.
-“Everyday Fun” is performed in the episode “He Ain’t Heavy Metal, He’s My Brother” by a band the Rebel Rockers, a band fronted by Gold Ranger Antonio with Mia’s estranged brother on lead guitar.
-However, I assure you that neither the Rebel Rockers nor this episode as a whole are in any way heavy metal.
-The Power Rangers are often incredibly cool, and more so in Super Samurai than in many of the previous seasons, but this is not one of those instances.
+“Everyday Fun” is performed in the episode “He Ain’t Heavy Metal, He’s My Brother” by a band called the Rebel Rockers, which is fronted by Gold Ranger Antonio with Mia’s estranged brother on lead guitar.
+However, neither the Rebel Rockers nor this episode as a whole are in any way heavy metal.
+The Power Rangers are often incredibly cool, and more so in Super Samurai than in many of the previous seasons, but this is truly not one of those instances.